blackbaud/skyux-docs/content/learn/consuming/index.md

     });
 }());</code></pre>

-There's a decent amount of code here, so let's look at what each piece means.
-First, `fallback.load()` is called with two parameters: this first is a dictionary of CSS and JS files that should be loaded on the page, and the second is some additional options.
+Let's look at what each piece of this code means.
+First, `fallback.load()` is called with two parameters.
+The first parameter is a dictionary of CSS and JS files to load on the page.
+The second parameter is some additional options.

-#### Loading CSS
+#### Load CSS

-The two CSS resources that are loaded are the Sky UX CSS file (aliased as `sky_css`) and your web application's CSS file (aliased as `app_css`).
+The two CSS resources that the code loads are the {{ stache.config.product_name_short }} CSS file (aliased as `sky_css`) and your web application's CSS file (aliased as `app_css`).
 As you can see, an array of URLs is specified for the `sky_css` property.
-This array contains the CDN URL as the first URL and the locally-hosted URL as the second.
-Fallback JS will attempt to load these in the order they are specified; if the first fails, the second will be loaded.
-You could specify as many fallback URLs as you'd like, but here we'll just use the CDN and local URLs.
+This array contains the CDN URL first and then the locally hosted URL.
+Fallback JS attempts to load these in the order they are specified; if the first fails, it loads the second.
+You can specify as many fallback URLs as you want, but here we just use the CDN and the local URL.

-#### Loading JavaScript
+#### Load JavaScript

-In addition to the two CSS resources, we're also loading two JavaScript files: Sky UX's JS file and your web application's CSS file.
-Unlike the CSS resources that are aliased using arbitrary names, each JavaScript alias must be an object that the JavaScript file adds to the global `window` object.
-Since the Sky UX bundle also loads AngularJS, and since AngularJS adds an `angular` object to `window`, we'll use `angular` as the alias.
-For the application's JS I've just added the line `window.MYAPP_READY = true;` to the bottom of my application's JS code so I can reference it here.
+In addition to the CSS resources, we also load two JavaScript files: {{ stache.config.product_name_short }}'s JS file and your web application's CSS file.
+Unlike the CSS resources that are aliased with arbitrary names, each JavaScript alias must be an object that the JavaScript file adds to the global `window` object.
+Since the {{ stache.config.product_name_short }} bundle also loads AngularJS and AngularJS adds an `angular` object to `window`, we use `angular` as the alias.
+For the application's JS, we added the line `window.MYAPP_READY = true;` to the bottom of the application's JS code so we can reference it here.

-#### Specifying load order
+#### Specify load order

-The second parameter passed to `fallback.load()` consists of a `shim` property which you can use to define the load order of the JavaScript and CSS files.
+The second parameter passed to `fallback.load()` consists of a `shim` property that you can use to define the load order of the JavaScript and CSS files.
 Each property on the `shim` object is named after the corresponding resource's alias and is set to an array of other resources that must be loaded before that resource is loaded.
-In our example we've stated that our own app's JS and CSS depend on Sky UX's JS and CSS, ensuring Sky UX loads before our app's resources load.
+In our example, we state that our own app's JS and CSS depend on {{ stache.config.product_name_short }}'s JS and CSS, ensuring {{ stache.config.product_name_short }} loads before our app's resources load.

-### Dealing with CDN failures
+### CDN failures

-The option parameter's `callback` property can be used to specify a function that is called after all resources have been loaded.
+The option parameter's `callback` property can specify a function that is called after all resources are loaded.
 This callback accepts `success` and `failed` parameters, the latter of which can be used to determine which requests failed.
-Even though the fallback functionality should keep your app working properly when the CDN fails to load, you might want to know about failures so that you can include them in any instrumentation you are keeping for your application.
+Even though the fallback functionality should keep your app working properly when the CDN fails to load, you might want to know about failures so that you can include them in any instrumentation you keep for your application.

 ### Conclusion

-Using the Sky UX CDN doesn't mean you are stuck with a single point of failure for your application.
-Using this fallback strategy means that you can take advantage of the CDN in the vast majority of cases while still keeping your app run properly in case of a failure.
+Using the {{ stache.config.product_name_short }} CDN doesn't mean you are stuck with a single point of failure for your application.
+This fallback strategy allows you to take advantage of the CDN in the vast majority of cases while still keeping your app running properly in case of a failure.

 ## CDN with Webpack